-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 30 June 2016.
+A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 30 June 2015.
 They have not been applied in preparing the financial statements.
 Those may be relevant to the Company are set out below.
 The Company does not plan to adopt these standards early.

 Accounting Standard Nature Application Date of Standard Application Date for Group AASB 2015 -2 - Amendments to Australian Accounting Standards - Disclosures Initiative: Amendments to AASB 101 The standard makes amendments to AASB 101 Presentation of Financial Statements arising from the IASB's Disclosure Initiative project.
 The amendments are designed to further encourage companies to apply professional judgment in determining what information to disclose in the financial statements.
 For example, the amendments make clear that materiality applies to the whole of financial statements and that the inclusion of immaterial information can inhibit the usefulness of financial disclosures.
 The amendments also clarify that companies should use professional judgement in determining where and in what order information is presented in the financial disclosures.
-1 January 2016 1 July 2016 AASB 9 (2014) - Financial Instruments This Standard addresses the classification, measurement and derecognition of financial assets and financial liabilities and introduces new rules for hedge accounting.
-In December 2014, the AASB made further changes to the classification and measurement rules and also introduced a new impairment model.
-These latest amendments now complete the new financial instruments standard.
-1 January 2018 1 July 2018
+1 January 2016 1 July 2016

-- 2. Summary of significant accounting policies (continued) - (e) New accounting standards and interpretations (continued)
+(e) New accounting standards and interpretations (continued)